Ada-C8/hotel/design-activity.md

 B!
 ###Bonus question once you've read Metz ch.
 3: Which implementation is more loosely coupled?
 ###Once you've responded to the prompts, git add design-activity.md and git commit!

+### Hotel
+My hotel module is doing a lot!
+It creates, modifies, and finds rooms, reservations and blocks.
+Some of it can definitely be moved into the classes.
+I refactored the available_rooms and blocked_rooms method to not rely so heavily on attr_readers from the classes.
+Instead of manually checking the check in and check out date within the Hotel module, I updated it so the blocks and reservations can tell you if they are available or not within that date range.